 “If you really give yourself the opportunity to get ample sleep, when you wake up the next day you’re starting with less stress than the day before because your mind just had a break,” she said.

-Go outside and get some exercise.
+Go outside and get some exercise

 Another no-brainer — but sometimes we all need a nudge.
 “There are clinical studies that demonstrate that there is a direct link — the more exercise you do, the less stress you have,” Dr Breland-Noble said.
 Whether it’s doing a full-blown workout or just going for a walk around your block, getting your body to move will turn your election stress — and any other kind of stress — down immensely.

-Stay present.
+Stay present

-It’s easy to go off on a tangent inside your mind, imagining what the world will be like if we have a repeat of the last four years (or worse).
-Dr Breland-Noble said it's important to work on cultivating what’s called our “right mind.”
+It’s easy to go off on a tangent inside your mind, imagining what the world will be like if we have a repeat of 2016 or January 6 (or worse).

 AdvertisementADVERTISEMENT

 Dr Breland-Noble said that for anxious people, the worry comes when they think too far ahead about what might happen that they have no control over, or they worry too much about stuff that’s already happened that they can’t change.
-“We can’t pay attention to what’s going to happen in [41] days.
+“We can’t pay attention to what’s going to happen [on Election Day].
 But you can focus on today, where you are in this moment.
 If I can stay rooted in this moment and stay present, that reduces my propensity to yield to the stress that comes with worrying about what’s going to happen,” she said.

-Take control of what you can.
+Take control of what you can

 AdvertisementADVERTISEMENT

-Celebrate the small wins.
+Celebrate the small wins

+And we may just have the very first woman become the highest-ranking elected official in the country.
 So while there is plenty to be anxious about, there are many, many small wins we can be grateful for right now too.
 And hopefully, more are on the way.